AndrejaCH/PyBer_Analysis/README.md

 ## Project Overview
 ### Purpose

-The purpose of this analysis is to perform data analysis for Ride-Share company *PyBer* and to tell compelling story with data visualization.
+The purpose of this analysis is to perform data analysis for Ride-Share company *PyBer* and to tell a compelling story with data visualization.
 This analysis showcases the relationship between the type of the city -- urban, suburban and rural -- and their correlation between rides, drivers and fares, and congregates data from January to early May of 2019 and focuses on the following:

 -	The total number of rides for each city type.
 -	The total number of drivers for each city type.